NuninhoSousa25/3DGS_Babylonjs_based/README.md

-- Multiple resize callbacks instead of debounced single handler [Violation] 'setTimeout' handler took 146ms babylon.js:1 [Violation] 'requestAnimationFrame' handler took 152ms -when a model is loaded, its doenst update the model scale slider --Model normalized with a scale factor of: 0.5025
+- Multiple resize callbacks instead of debounced single handler [Violation] 'setTimeout' handler took 146ms babylon.js:1 [Violation] 'requestAnimationFrame' handler took 152ms

 - ------
 - default cube after error in loading model is not cleared when a new model is loaded after